calogica/calogica.com/_posts/2019-02-03-power-sets-combinations-ecommerce.md

 | W3        | P4         | 5.0  |

-Now, to make this work a little better for the combinatoric calculations we need to do later, we need to convert all the product rows for each order into a new column on the order, like so:
+Now, to make this work a little better for the combinatorics we need to do later, we need to convert all the product rows for each order into a new column on the order, like so:

 ```python
 # bring order products as list to rows: